-Victoria is honored to be a full-time professional student at the Martha Graham School of Contemporary Dance in New York where she will graduate with a certificate in The Graham Technique, pedagogy, choreography, and performance in 2021.
+Victoria was honored to be accepted as a full-time professional student at the Martha Graham School of Contemporary Dance in New York.
 She recently performed with the school in “Ritual to the Sun” from Martha Graham's 1981 ballet, Acts of Light.

 Victoria is currently working with the state of Alabama for its bicentennial celebration on a Storytelling Dance Series and has been thrilled to receive numerous choreography commissions and artist residency opportunities for this project.
-Her choreography for the F. Scott and Zelda Fitzgerald Museum and her performance as Zelda gained international attention, and her work will be presented at the F. Scott Fitzgerald Society Conference in Toulouse, France this summer.
+Her choreography for the F. Scott and Zelda Fitzgerald Museum and her performance as Zelda gained international attention.
+Her work “Three Ballerinas: A Moving Sketch” was received with a standing ovation at the F. Scott Fitzgerald Society Conference in Toulouse, France this summer.

 She can also be found at national and international dance conventions, festivals, workshops, and performances.
 Most recently, she traveled to Hermosillo, Mexico for the Danzética convention where she teaches modern and contemporary movement.
 Her work in dance education is highly sought after because of her genuine investment into her students and their dance journeys.
 She grew up watching her mom teach dance and learned a lot from her about differentiation in the classroom.
 This taught Victoria how important it is to get to know your students personally to cater to their unique learning styles.
 Victoria loves to inspire young artists to discover their dreams, and aims to give them the tools and confidence to achieve them.
-Her students have won regional and national titles in dance and have gained special recognition for technical execution and choreography.
+With her choreography and teaching residency at Encore Performance Company, her students have won regional and national titles in dance and have gained special recognition for technical execution and choreography.